apache/mxnet/docs/python_docs/python/tutorials/performance/backend/dnnl/dnnl_readme.md

 - For questions or support specific to MKL, visit the [Intel MKL](https://software.intel.com/en-us/mkl) website.

-- For questions or support specific to ONEDNN, visit the [Intel ONEDNN](https://github.com/oneapi-src/oneDNN) website.
+- For questions or support specific to oneDNN, visit the [oneDNN](https://github.com/oneapi-src/oneDNN) website.

-- If you find bugs, please open an issue on GitHub for [MXNet with MKL](https://github.com/apache/incubator-mxnet/labels/MKL) or [MXNet with ONEDNN](https://github.com/apache/incubator-mxnet/labels/MKLDNN).
+- If you find bugs, please open an issue on GitHub for [MXNet with MKL](https://github.com/apache/incubator-mxnet/labels/MKL) or [MXNet with oneDNN](https://github.com/apache/incubator-mxnet/labels/MKLDNN).